EcoCitizenZ

 Trace an output back through model switches to confirm continuous identity chain.

-If using AI Model Passports, verify the provenance of each connected model.
+If using AI Model Passports, look up the recorded provenance of each connected model.

 Validate trust continuity

-Confirm trust scores remain consistent across model transitions.
+Confirm resolver state remains consistent across model transitions.

 Verify with Resolver

 ECZ-ID-backed agents are portable.
-Your verified identity travels with your agent regardless of deployment target.
+Your resolver-verifiable identity travels with your agent regardless of deployment target after TrustOps and Resolver checks.
 No vendor lock-in.

 Any cloud provider (AWS, GCP, Azure)